-Course Title of the Course Learning Outcomes(CLO) PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12 course through contextual knowledge of professional engineering practice for employability.
-CLO1: After completing the course students will be skilled to differentiate between the real time applications of microprocessor and a microcontroller. Н CLO2: The student will be able to design a memory and I/O interface aspects for an 8085-based computer systems. Н М ECL4315 Microprocess or & Microcontrol ler CLO3: Students will develop the knowledge regarding architecture and peripheral configuration of STM32L476. М М CLO4: Students will be able to write embedded C code to develop applications using I/O ports, timers and other peripherals of a microcontroller which increases employability. Н CLO5: Skilled to develop applications using I/O ports, timers and other peripherals of a microcontroller in their employment Н ECL4322 Electromagn etic Waves & Antennas CLO1: Develop sufficient knowledge on fundamental of Electromagnetic field theory and its applications such as Vector Calculus and Co-ordinates Systems. Н
+CLO5: Skill of hands-on training of designing linear integrated circuits Н Н CLO1: After completing the course students will be skilled to differentiate between the real time applications of microprocessor and a microcontroller.
+L CLO2: The student will be able to design a memory and I/O interface aspects for an 8085-based computer systems.
+M Н L ECL4315 Microprocessor and Microcontroller CLO3: Students will develop the knowledge regarding architecture and peripheral configuration of STM32L476. Н Н CLO4: Students will be able to write embedded C code to develop applications using I/O ports, timers and other peripherals of a microcontroller which increases employability.
+L Н CLO5: Skilled to develop applications using I/O ports, timers and other peripherals of a microcontroller in their employment M Н Н Н ECL4303 Microelectronic Circuits CLO1: After completion of the course, students will be able to construct and apply physical model to determine the electrical characteristic and operation principle of microelectronic devices. Н Н